edgedb/edgedb-js/qb-playground/RFC.md

   });
 ```

-OR a fully self-contained version:
+or a fully self-contained version:

 ```ts
 return e